ucs-compute-solutions/HyperFlex-VXLAN-Projects/HX-SC-VXLAN-MS/README.md

 1. Create a new folder for the project.
 The GitHub collection will be cloned to a folder inside this one, named `HyperFlex-VXLAN-Projects`.
 2. Change directories to the newly created folder.
 3. Clone the GitHub collection using the command: `git clone https://github.com/ucs-compute-solutions/HyperFlex-VXLAN-Projects`
-4. Change directories to the folder with the collection named `HyperFlex-VXLAN-Projects`.
+4. Change directories to the folder with the collection named `HyperFlex-VXLAN-Projects` and then the sub-directory for this solution: `HX-SC-VXLAN-MS`.

 ### Update Variables